Quantum Error Source and Channel Coding: Introduction

 \section{Introduction}

 Quantum algorithms are known to achieve super-polynomial speedup in solving certain problems in discrete mathematics or as universal simulators of quantum systems \cite{quantum_zoo}.
 Due to the fragility of quantum states, it is widely accepted that quantum error correction will be required to maintain quantum coherence for sufficiently long algorithm runtimes.
 However, circuit implementations of quantum algorithms of practical interest require billions, perhaps trillions, of time-steps.
-These so-called {\it deep} circuits necessitate a practically flawless error corrected or {\it logical} qubit$-$one that fails less than the reciprocal of the problem size.
+These so-called {\it deep} circuits necessitate a practically flawless error corrected or {\it logical} qubit---one that fails less than the reciprocal of the problem size.
 For a quantum algorithm with $\numL$ logical qubits executing a depth $\Delta$ circuit, we require the probability of a logical qubit error $P_L < 1/\Delta \numL$.
-In principle, provided the underlying error rate is below a certain threshold, a logical qubit of arbitrarily high fidelity can be constructed by concatenating quantum codes \cite{knill1998resilient,10.1145/258533.258579} However, code concatenation leads to an explosion of quantum resources (i.e. number of qubits) required to hold the data and the ancillary qubits needed for syndrome extraction and error correction.
-Recent studies suggest that an error corrected quantum computer will be very large, requiring millions of qubits \cite{reiher2017elucidating,babbush2018encoding,gidney2019factor}, thereby placing the technology far beyond modern-day systems.
+In principle, provided the underlying error rate is below a certain threshold, a logical qubit of arbitrarily high fidelity can be constructed by concatenating quantum codes \cite{knill1998resilient,10.1145/258533.258579}.
+However, code concatenation leads to an explosion of quantum resources (i.e. number of qubits) required to hold the data and the ancillary qubits needed for syndrome extraction and error correction.
+Resource studies suggest that an error corrected quantum computer will be very large, requiring millions of qubits \cite{reiher2017elucidating,babbush2018encoding,gidney2019factor}, although improved codes, algorithms, and compilations continue to reduce these estimates \cite{gidney2025factor,bravyi2024high}.
+Even so, such machines remain well beyond present-day systems, and reducing the qubit overhead of quantum error correction is a central challenge on the path to fault-tolerant quantum computation.
 Here, we show that qubit overhead can be significantly reduced by taking the {\it gestalt} view of quantum error correction (QEC).
 We construct a QEC protocol defined across the entire quantum computer and show that ancillary or {\it syndrome} qubits can carry error information from multiple logical qubits simultaneously.
 From the syndrome measurements, collective inference can efficiently and provably reconstruct the errors unambiguously, even in the presence of measurement errors.
+Underlying the construction is the observation that, at its functional core, quantum error correction is not channel coding but source coding: the decoder never receives a message; it receives only the syndrome, a compression of an unknown error pattern.
+We state the accompanying trade-off at the outset: the compression comes at the cost of stabilizer weight.
+The weight of a product stabilizer is the product of the weights of its classical and quantum factors, so each syndrome qubit couples to data qubits across multiple logical qubits, increasing the number of two-qubit gates and the connectivity required per syndrome measurement.
+We quantify this cost in Sec.~\ref{noisy_encoding}, address fault-tolerant implementation in Sec.~\ref{fault_tolerance}, and show in Sec.~\ref{ldpc_bounds} that with low-density classical codes the check weights need not grow with the block length.